 * Operating Environment

-InftyReader runs on Windows 8, Windows 7, Vista, XP, on a PC equipped with 1GB free memory or more.
+InftyReader runs on Windows 10, Windows 8.1, Windows 8, Windows 7, Vista, XP, on a PC equipped with at least 1GB free memory available for the applications.

 Note that it does not run on Windows 98, Me, nor 2000. .